dman4703/DataScience/HW/HW3/HW3.md

 ```

 ##### b.
 The second step is to compute the first $k$ dominant eigenvectors of the affinity matrix, where $k$ is the number of clusters we want to have.
-For the dataset in the above figure, and the affinity matrix defined by the previous equation, is there a value of $\Theta$ for which you can analytically compute the first two eigenvalues and eigenvectors?
+For the dataset in **Figure 4**, and the affinity matrix defined by the previous equation, is there a value of $\Theta$ for which you can analytically compute the first two eigenvalues and eigenvectors?
 If not, explain why not.
 If yes, compute and record these eigenvalues and eigenvectors.
 What are the other $((m_{1} + m_{2}) − k)$ eigenvalues?
 Explain briefly.

 ```python